 - 20% of the state’s students attend charter schools, private schools or are homeschooled instead of attending a traditional public school.
-This is a decline the 2008-09 school year, approximately 90 percent of North Carolina’s students were attending a traditional public school.
+This is a decline from the 2008-09 school year, when approximately 90 percent of North Carolina’s students were attending a traditional public school.
 Many public school advocates believe this decline is due to the coordinated push for privatization and increased funding for charters and vouchers.

 - Grading the States Privatization Score (Schott Foundation) in 2018: NC ranks 48th overall, 47th by voucher policy and 45th by charter policy.
 Overall grades were assigned based on the extent of privatized school choice in the form of vouchers, neo-vouchers and charter schools, as well as the quality of the state’s laws that promoted accountability, oversight, transparency and civil rights.